-- Current mailing address, telephone number, and (if available) email address - Character and conduct of the ministry accomplished in the time since validation or previous review

-• Any changes in the character and conduct of the ministry anticipated for the coming year.
-The report shall be submitted to the stated clerk no later than 30 April of each year, and shall be reviewed by the COM and reported to the presbytery, ordinarily at its stated summer meeting.
-The COM may, and in the case of recommendation to rescind validation shall, interview the minister concerning the report and the character and conduct of the ministry.

-- If the COM recommends continuing validation of the ministry, this action may be included in the consent agenda for the presbytery meeting - If the COM recommends rescinding validation of the ministry, it shall report its findings and reasons for so recommending to the presbytery, and the minister shall be offered opportunity to respond. - 2) Major Review
+- Current mailing address, telephone number, and (if available) email address - Character and conduct of the ministry accomplished in the time since validation or previous review - Any changes in the character and conduct of the ministry anticipated for the coming year.
+The report shall be submitted to the stated clerk no later than 30 April of each year, and shall be reviewed by the COM Member Preparation and Call Commission and reported to the presbytery, ordinarily at its stated summer meeting.
+The COM Member Preparation and Call Commission may, and in the case of recommendation to rescind validation shall, interview the minister concerning the report and the charact-COM Member Preparation and Call Commission er and conduct of the ministry. - If the COM Member Preparation and Call Commission recommends continuing validation of the ministry, this action may be included in the consent agenda for the presbytery meeting - If the COM Member Preparation and Call Commission recommends rescinding validation of the ministry, it shall report its findings and reasons for so recommending to the presbytery, and the minister shall be offered opportunity to respond. - 2) Major Review

-At least once every three years after the validation of a ministry, the COM shall conduct an in-person interview with the minister to inquire into the ongoing character and conduct of the minister.
+At least once every three years after the validation of a ministry, the COM Member Preparation and Call Commission shall conduct an in-person interview with the minister to inquire into the ongoing character and c-COM Member Preparation and Call Commission onduct of the minister.
 This triennial review shall replace the annual review for that year.
 The content of the interview shall include, but may not be limited to: